-In Jason's 5-minute breathing exercise, you'll follow to slow down your breathing.
+In Jason's 5-minute box breathing video exercise, you'll follow to slow down your breathing.
 You can use this exercise anytime you find yourself needing to relax and re-center.

 “In this 5-minute breathing exercise, you’ll follow to slow down your breathing.
 You can use this exercise anytime you find yourself needing to relax and re-center.